Sanders Wins Nevada Caucus

 President Trump Visits India

-The Trumps visited the Taj Mahal and took photos in front of the grand palace with other travelers.
-The prime minister gave the Trumps a few traditional gifts, including a marble statue of three monkeys making the “speak no evil, see no evil, hear no evil” gestures.
+The Trumps visited the Taj Mahal and took advantage of photo ops in front of the grand palace with other travelers.
+The prime minister graced the Trumps with a few traditional gifts, including a marble statue of three monkeys making the “speak no evil, see no evil, hear no evil” gestures.

 Celebrating Pancake Day

 Countries around the world spent February 25 celebrating Pancake Day – also known as Shrove Tuesday.
 This Christian feast day is marked by eating pancakes, as well as holding festivals and games.
-Shrove Tuesday is the day before the beginning of Lent, a six-week period of fasting that ends with Easter.
+Shrove Tuesday is the day before the beginning of Lent (Ash Wednesday), a six-week period that was traditionally a time of fasting and repentance, ending with Easter.

 Traditionally, Shrove Tuesday was celebrated by cooking and eating pancakes so that people could use up any rich food products they had, like eggs, milk, sugar, and butter, before the beginning of Lenten fasting.
 Some countries refer to the holiday as “Fat Tuesday,” as it was the last opportunity to use up fatty ingredients.

-While Pancake Day is still popular, Lent is not taken as seriously as it once was.
-Today, many people choose to give up one luxury during the period – such as chocolate, social media, or TV.
+While Pancake Day remains popular, Lent is not taken as seriously as it once was.
+Today, many people choose to give up one luxury during the period – such as chocolate, social media, shopping, and so forth.
 Would you ever sacrifice something for Lent?